Development Services provides a Pre-Application Meeting for development proposals.

 After the Pre-Application Meeting

-In order to maximize the benefit of the Pre-Application Meeting, your development permit application needs to respond to the information provided at the meeting.
+In order to maximize the benefit of the pre-application meeting, your development permit application needs to respond to the information provided at the meeting.

 Share the Meeting Record with your project team.
 City staff who receive the development permit circulation will consider the comments included in the Meeting Record.